 We recorded a provision for income taxes of \$3.8 million during the six months ended December 31, 2010 as compared to \$1.2 million during the same period in fiscal 2010.
 Our effective tax rate for the six months ended December 31, 2010 differed from the federal statutory tax rate of 35% primarily due to the impact of research and development tax credits and the impact of a Section 199 Manufacturing Deduction.
-Our effective tax rate for the six months ended statutory rate primarily due to research and development tax credits and the impact of a Section 199 Manufacturing Deduction.
-Our effective tax rate for the six months ended becember 31, 2009 differed from the federal statutory rate primarily due to research and development tax credits and a partial release of the valuation allowance on deferred tax assets.
+Our effective tax rate for the six months ended December 31, 2009 differed from the federal statutory rate primarily due to research and development tax credits and a partial release of the valuation allowance on deferred tax assets.